Mythic Woman Dances:

 SESSION TWO: Friday, March 5

-Samodiva, the Wild Dancing Women of the Forests
+Samodiva, the Forest Dancing Women

 We weave a web of stories from the ancient folklore of Eastern and Northern Europe, including the samodiva, iele, elf, and huldra, who, in a myriad of languages and cultures are told to be the mysterious forest dwelling women who dance under the moon, in the mist, amidst the trees, in the dark night, often naked, sometimes around the fire.
 Skilled at magic, at home in the forest, seductive and dangerous, they are: Keepers of the mystery of dance.
 Guardians of the sanctity of the female body.
 Preservers of nature’s knowledge.
 Knowers of herbal medicine.
 Archivists of the untamable wild spirit.
 Embodiments of erotic superpower.